FazalulrehmanBelwadi/M2_EmbSys/Project/1_Requirement/README.md

 * Green house temperature should not go below a certain degree, High humidity can result to crop transpiration, condensation of water vapour on various greenhouse surfaces, and water evaporation from the humid soil.

-* To overcome such challenges, this greenhouse monitoring and automation system comes to rescue.
+* To overcome such challenges, this greenhouse automation system comes to rescue.
 This project demonstrates the design and implementation of a various sensors for greenhouse environment to monitoring and controlling.

 # OBJECTIVES: